Introduction to Evaluations

-2. When it is unethical or politically unfeasible to deny a program to a control group.
+2. When it is unethical or politically unfeasible to deny a program to a comparison group.

-It would be unethical to deny a drug whose benefits have already been documented to some patients for the sake of an experiment if there are no resource constraints.
+It would be unethical to deny a drug whose benefits have already been documented to some patients for the sake of an evaluation if there are no resource constraints.

-3. If the program is changing during the course of the experiment.
+3. If the program is changing during the course of the evaluation.

-If midway through an experiment, a program changes from providing a water treatment solution to providing a water treatment solution and a latrine, it will be difficult to interpret what part of the program produced the observed results.
+If, midway through an evaluation, a program changes from providing a water treatment solution to providing a water treatment solution and a latrine, it will be difficult to interpret which part of the program produced the observed results.

-4. If the program under experimental conditions differs significantly from how it will be under normal conditions.
+4. If the program under evaluation conditions differs significantly from how it will be under normal conditions.

-5. If a RCT is too time-consuming or costly and therefore not cost-effective.
+5. If a randomized evaluation is too time-consuming or costly and therefore not cost-effective.

 For example, due to a government policy, an organization may not have sufficient time to pilot a program and evaluate it before rolling it out.

-6. If threats such as attrition and spill-over are too difficult to control for and hurt the integrity of the experiment.
+6. If threats such as attrition and spillover are too difficult to control for and hurt the integrity of the evaluation.

 7. If sample size is too small.